annetteclopezdavila/Advanced_Machine_Learning/Projects/Project5.md

 # Data Visualizations
 Let us explore frequency of labels in each category:
 ### Master Category
-In the following graph, we can see that the majority of the images contain apparel with accessories coming in second.
-Apparel makes us slightly less than half of the sampled group.
+In the following graph, we can see that the majority of the images contain apparel (~9,000) with accessories coming in second (~5,000).
+Apparel labels are slightly less than half of the sampled group.
 ~~~
 plt.figure(figsize=(7,20))
 df.masterCategory.value_counts().sort_values().plot(kind='barh')